Carina Lorraine Binning1

 M, #12245, b.
 1578, d. after 9 December 1654

-Sir Robert Kerr, 1st Earl of Ancram was born in 1578.1 He was the son of William Kerr and Margaret Dundas.1 He married, firstly, Elizabeth Murray, daughter of Sir John Murray, in 1605.1 He married, secondly, Lady Anne Stanley, daughter of Sir William Stanley, 6th Earl of Derby and Lady Elizabeth de Vere, after 6 November 1621.1 He died after 9 December 1654 at Amsterdam, The Netherlands, in great poverty.1 He died intestate and his estate was administered to to his son "Stanely Carr, Esq.", and again, on Stanley's death, on 14 may 1672, to his son Earl Charles on 2 July 1657.1
+Robert Kerr, 1st Earl of Ancrame was born in 1578.1 He was the son of William Kerr of Ancram and Margaret Dundas.1 He married, firstly, Elizabeth Murray, daughter of Sir John Murray of Blackbarony and Margaret Hamilton, circa 24 January 1607.1 He married, secondly, Lady Anne Stanley, daughter of William Stanley, 6th Earl of Derby and Lady Elizabeth de Vere, after 6 November 1621.1 He died after 9 December 1654 at Amsterdam, The NetherlandsG, in great poverty.1 He died intestate and his estate was administered to to his son "Stanely Carr, Esq.", and again, on Stanley's death, on 14 May 1672, to his son Earl Charles on 2 July 1657.1

 He was a fervent loyalist (to King James VI), of high education, and an author of some note.1